ervandew/eclim/src/doc/content/vim/java/java.rst

 -----------------

-To run the javac command on your source code, you may use the **:Javac** command, which execute javac against all your source code.
+To run the javac command on your source code, you may use the **:Javac** command, which executes javac against all your source code.

 .. note::